-Note.
-In English law malicious firing it is only considered arson if a persons life is put in danger as the result of the fire.
-In Scottish law they do not have malicious firing it is considered a degree of arson.
+Note: In English law malicious firing is only considered arson if a person’s life is put in danger as the result of the fire.
+In Scottish law they do not have malicious firing as it is considered a degree of arson.

 A Practical view to Fire Investigation

 All I can hope to achieve here is to give you a basic understanding of the practicalities of conducting a fire investigation.
 This guidance is for dedicated fire investigation officers and is not designed for the officer in charge of the initial attendance but parts will be of interest to them.
 I would divide a fire investigation into various stages:

 - Excavating the seat

 - Evaluation of evidence